 Build A Great Landing Page

 Whether you generate signals through organic means or paid ads, you need a webpage dedicated to receiving the drawn leads before sales can occur.
 You can perhaps consider using MotoCMS if WordPress seems more technical for you.
 You can choose from our premade templates.
 Moreover, statistics show that the average conversion rate for a well-designed landing page is 9.7%.
-This means for every 100 leads generated, about 10 people will buy your online course.
+For every 100 leads generated, about 10 people will buy your online course.
 However, a subpar landing page will probably yield less than a percent of conversion.
 So keep the following in mind when building a landing page for your online course:

 - Make it relevant and welcoming.